marciocaetanni/Fitness-Products-AI-Seller/README.md

 Fitness Products AI Seller

 On this project we've used Quarto (https://quarto.org/) to handle, visualize and publish all the process of data manipulation.
 The databases come Ministério da Fazenda's CNPJs public repository.
-We've used Python to treat and prepare data that will be used further by the AI WhatsApp seller.
+We've used Python to treat and prepare data that will be used further by the Fitness Product AI WhatsApp seller.

 # Step 1 - Install Quarto
 Go to https://quarto.org/docs/get-started/ and choose, download and install Quarto according to your OS.